 To apply, please send a resume and cover letter explaining how you will contribute to the activation on the Arts District Campus as a Co-op Artist to email@example.com.

-Visiting artists live and work for one to two months in the Breckenridge Arts District, an intimate campus of historic structures nestled under majestic snow-capped peaks in cozy downtown Breckenridge.
+Visiting artists live and work for three to four months in the Breckenridge Arts District, an intimate campus of historic structures nestled under majestic snow-capped peaks in cozy downtown Breckenridge.
 During their live/work residency, artists explore a place-based thematic narrative—whether that means interpreting our spectacular mountain setting, rich local history, or risk-taking spirit; or focusing on an environmental or social topic important to the community.
-Artists are offered a weekly stipend of $200 to cover food, materials, and other expenses.
+Artists are offered a biweekly stipend of $400 to cover food and other expenses.
 Paid teaching opportunities are available with BCA approval.
-Artist expectations include: facilitating two weekly open studios (on campus), participating in monthly Second Saturdays, and planning and hosting a final presentation or event produced in collaboration with a local partner.
+Artist expectations include: facilitating two weekly open studios (on campus), instructing one weekly class, participating in monthly Second Saturdays, and planning and hosting a final presentation or event produced in collaboration with a local partner.
 Artists with teaching experience will be favored.
 BCA offers classes in the following mediums: ceramics, metalsmithing, glassblowing, welding, printmaking, sewing/textiles, painting, woodworking, mountain crafts + skills, kids workshops, mixed media.
-Artists living in Summit County are not eligible for this residency.
 Only artists with a website or social media platform will be considered.

 Exhibiting artists are curated artists who participate in BCA’s annual exhibition or festival programs, which include both indoor gallery spaces and outdoor installation sites.
 These artists may be eligible to receive housing on campus along with a negotiated artist fee.
 Exhibiting artists staying in the Tin Shop or Robert Whyte House are asked to host one artist talk, workshop during their stay, in addition to any exhibition-related obligations that have been contracted separately.
 Click here for more information and how to apply.

 Co-op artists are local creative entrepreneurs who rent affordable space on the Arts District campus and host regular visiting hours in their studios for the public to observe their process.
 This is a year-long commitment and artists are able to choose from various rental options.
-Email Greg Bushey at firstname.lastname@example.org to inquire about availability.
+Email Drea Edwards at firstname.lastname@example.org to inquire about availability.